-Protected areas have been widely recognized as a vital contribution to the conservation of the world's natural and cultural resources.
+Protected areas have been widely recognized as a vital contribution to the conservation of world's natural and cultural resources, as well as to the efforts to adapt and mitigate to climate change impacts.

 The tenth meeting of the Conference of the Parties of the Convention on Biological Diversity adopted a revised and updated Strategic Plan for Biodiversity, including the Aichi Biodiversity Targets, for the 2011-2020 period.
 Target 11 foresees that "by 2020, at least 17 per cent of terrestrial and inland water, and 10 per cent of coastal and marine areas, especially areas of particular importance for biodiversity and ecosystem services, are conserved through effectively and equitably managed, ecologically representative and well connected systems of protected areas and other effective areabased conservation measures, and integrated into the wider landscapes and seascapes".